corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/serialization.md

 Corda uses an extended form of AMQP 1.0 as its binary wire protocol.
 You can learn more about the [Wire format](wire-format.md) Corda uses if you intend to parse Corda messages from non-JVM platforms.

-Corda serialisation is currently used for:
+Corda serialization is currently used for: